oracle/weblogic-remote-console/documentation/content/en/latest/administration-server/configuring-coherence/_index.md

     -   **Active**: In this mode, cache contents are automatically persisted on all mutations and are automatically recovered on cluster/service startup.
 The persistence coordinator can still be used in active persistence mode to perform on-demand snapshots.
     -   **Active-Async**: In this mode, the storage servers can persist data asynchronously.
 Thus, a mutating request is successful after the primary stores the data and (if there is a synchronous backup) after the backup receives the update.
     -   **Active Backup**: In this mode, persistence behaves similarly to the active persistence mode but it also stores backup partitions asynchronously on a disk.
-4. You can override the default locations where various persistence files are stored.
+4.  **Optional**: You can override the default locations where various persistence files are stored.
 Enter new file locations in the appropriate fields:

     -   **Active Directory**
     -   **Snapshot Directory**